 He has also composed and performed music for film and television.
 This includes a movie documentary by Swedish director Kristian Petri about Orson Welles’ time in Spain titled "The Well", and the recently completed soundtrack for the Spanish movie "Hoy no se fía, mañana sí".

 Goran Kajfeš composed and played music for a book by Swedish writer Fredrik Lindström.
 He has also been involved with a number of modern dance performances.

-Presently he is working with Neneh and Eagle-Eye Cherry on the production of a tribute concert later this year celebrating the music of Don Cherry.
+He worked with Neneh and Eagle-Eye Cherry on the production of a tribute concert celebrating Don Cherry's music.